netgroup-polito/frog4-sdn-do/README_INSTALL.md

 The SDN domain orchestrator can operate both on a virtual SDN network and on a physical SDN network.

 ### Virtual network
-If you want to deploy the SDN domain orchestrator on a virtual network managed by ONOS, please follow the ONOS+Mininet tutorial available at [Environment setup with Mininet and onos.py](https://wiki.onosproject.org/display/test/Environment+setup+with+Mininet+and+onos.py) in order to install mininet, deploy your topology and start ONOS.
+If you want to deploy the SDN domain orchestrator on a virtual network managed by ONOS, you can follow the ONOS+Mininet tutorial available at [Environment setup with Mininet and onos.py](https://wiki.onosproject.org/display/test/Environment+setup+with+Mininet+and+onos.py) in order to install Mininet, deploy your topology and start ONOS.

-For completeness, we report here the mandatory steps to set up the network:
+For the sake of completeness, we report here the mandatory steps:

 	$ sudo apt-get install bridge-utils
 	$ git clone http://github.com/mininet/mininet